TarockBrews/hello-world/README.md

 hello-world repo
 Hello

-TarockBrews here, i'm new to this.  i home to learn all i can.
+TarockBrews here, i'm new to this.  i hope to learn all i can.